-The OMNIA Vatican and Rome Card costs €113 (it’s a little more if you want it shipped to your home), or you can pick it up in Rome.
-As with all city passes (London Pass, Paris Pass, etc), the OMNIA Vatican and Rome Card can be a good deal for some people but for a lot of people, it can be a waste of money.
+The OMNIA Vatican and Rome Card cost €113 (it’s a little more if you want it shipped to your home), or you can pick it up in Rome.
+As with every city pass (London Pass, Paris Pass, etc), the OMNIA Vatican and Rome Card can be a good deal for some people but for a lot of people, it can be a waste of money.
 It all comes down to your travel style.

 Super Quick Roma & Vatican Pass Review

 Here is a brief overview of the pass’s value (we’ll go into more detail later).